 Brass or metallic tones that lean more gold work better than silver with a white colour scheme.
 The antique picture frame also adds a another metallic dimension although a much more muted one.

 Texture is the key to adding warmth to a white bedroom.
-This can simply be wood for a more minimalist feel or you can add other natural textures like wool, linen, rattan, seagrass and stone.
+This can simply be wood for a more minimalist feel or ideally you can add other natural textures like wool, linen, rattan, seagrass and stone.
+The bedroom above has texture in abundance — wool, cotton muslin, rattan and more.

 This idea to use curtains beyond windows also hides all the storage including the wardrobe which adds to the sense of calm as there is no visual clutter.
 The subtle yet striking pop of rusty brown breaks up all the white without taking over.